JMatt21/top100YugiCardsButInAlphabeticalOrder/README.md

 # top100YugiCardsButInAlphabeticalOrder
 Scrapes yugiohprices.com and gets at least 100 priced common cards and returns it in alphabetical order.

-Uses node.js for scraping capabilities.
+Uses cheerio  for web scraping.

+run `npm install` inside of folder where `package.json` is located.